gkazunii/eemix/README.md

     the reverse KL divergence as α → 0.

+Please refer to [here](https://math.stackexchange.com/questions/4536742/proof-that-alpha-divergence-kl-as-alpha-rightarrow-1) for the proof.
 In our algorithm, α is treated as a hyperparameter. α controls the sensitivity of the reconstruction to outliers and noise.
 Please refer to the [demo file](https://github.com/gkazunii/eemix/blob/main/demo/demo_dense.ipynb) to confirm the robustness of the outliers.

 #### 💡What are the advantages compared to gradient-based methods?